-- 45.-(1) Proxies may only validly be appointed by a notice in writing (a "proxy notice") - which- - (a) states the name and address of the shareholder appointing the proxy; - (b) identifies the person appointed to be that shareholder's proxy and the general meeting in relation to which that person is appointed; - (c) is signed by or on behalf of the shareholder appointing the proxy, or is authenticated in such manner as the directors may determine; and - (d) is delivered to the company in accordance with the articles and any instructions contained in the notice of the general meeting to which they relate. - (2) The company may require proxy notices to be delivered in a particular form, and may specify different forms for different purposes.
+- (a) states the name and address of the shareholder appointing the proxy; - (b) identifies the person appointed to be that shareholder's proxy and the general meeting in relation to which that person is appointed;

+- (c) is signed by or on behalf of the shareholder appointing the proxy, or is authenticated in such manner as the directors may determine; and - (d) is delivered to the company in accordance with the articles and any instructions contained in the notice of the general meeting to which they relate. - (2) The company may require proxy notices to be delivered in a particular form, and may specify different forms for different purposes.

-- (3) Proxy notices may specify how the proxy appointed under them is to vote (or that the proxy is to abstain from voting) on one or more resolutions. - (4) Unless a proxy notice indicates otherwise, it must be treated as- - (a) allowing the person appointed under it as a proxy discretion as to how to vote on any ancillary or procedural resolutions put to the meeting, and - (b) appointing that person as a proxy in relation to any adjournment of the general meeting to which it relates as well as the meeting itself.
+(3) Proxy notices may specify how the proxy appointed under them is to vote (or that the proxy is to abstain from voting) on one or more resolutions.

+- (4) Unless a proxy notice indicates otherwise, it must be treated as-- - (a) allowing the person appointed under it as a proxy discretion as to how to vote on any ancillary or procedural resolutions put to the meeting, and meeting to which it relates as well as the meeting itself.